rnyberg/kuinameplates/EXTERNAL.md

         -- do stuff!
     end

-To add function which modifies the castbar, we could add the following code in the mod:OnEable function:
+To add a function which modifies the castbar, we could add the following code in the mod:OnEnable function:

     self:RegisterMessage('KuiNameplates_PostCreate', 'ModifyCastbar')